vrettasm/PyGeneticAlgorithms/README.md

 ### Fitness function

-The most important thing the user has to do is to define the "fitness function".
-A template is provided here, in addition to the examples below.
+The most important thing the user has to do is to define the fitness function.
+A template for single objective function is provided here in addition to the examples below.
 The cost_function decorator is used to indicate whether the function will be maximized (default), or minimized.
 The second output parameter ("solution_found") is optional; only in the cases where we can evaluate if a termination condition is satisfied.

 ```python
 from pygenalgo.genome.chromosome import Chromosome